Submissions

 Author Guidelines

 Authors should submit their proposed manuscript online.
-We recommend that authors review the About the Journal page for the journal's section policies first.
+We recommend that authors review the About the Journal page for our Open Access Policy first.

 In submitting the manuscript the author agrees that the proposed manuscript: a) has been submitted only to JSRE; b) it is the author's original work; c) it does not reproduce any other previous published work, including the author's.